cncf/tag-env-sustainability/website/content/en/blog/2024-05-30-cncf-cloud-native-sustainability-week-2024-is-underway-and-why-you-should-care.md

 * Sharing Your Expertise: If you have experience in sustainable practices or cloud native technologies, consider hosting a session or workshop.
 Sharing your knowledge can have a significant impact and inspire others to adopt sustainable practices.
 * Active Participation: Even just attending events, promoting them within your network, and sharing your ideas can help create a more aware and engaged community.
 Every voice counts, and your contribution can make a difference.

 Join us in promoting sustainable practices and making a difference.
-For more information and to sign up as a volunteer, visit the CNCF website.
+For more information and to sign up as a volunteer, visit the [TAG ENV website](https://tag-env-sustainability.cncf.io/events).

 ### Are YOU joining us at the CNCF Cloud Native Sustainability Week 2024?